 Highlights: Fierce, Protective, Confident

 Known as the mighty Bully Kutta, Alangu Mastiffs excel as guard dogs.
-Native to India, they are inherently muscular, agile and sharp.
-This mastiff dog revels in protecting livestock for farmers who take command.
+Native to India, they are naturally muscular, agile and sharp.
+This mastiff dog revels in protecting livestock for their farmer owners who take command.

 However, due to their aggressive streak, they are not recommended for first-time dog owners.
 Alangu Mastiffs sport a short coat which could be fawn, brindle or red.
 Bathing this breed can be rather fun – simply hose them down in the backyard for a quick wash.